Planning for Baby

 • Diabetes screens

-You can take a look at our full list of preventive care activities for more information.
-Ask your primary care provider (PCP) if other activities or screenings are needed.
-Don’t forget – you may also be able to earn rewards for going to your preventive care visits!
+You can take a look at our full list of preventive care activities.
+Ask your primary care provider (PCP) if other tests are needed.
+You may be able to earn rewards for going to your visits.

-To learn more, check out our brochure on pregnancy and oral health.
+To learn more, see our brochure on pregnancy and oral health.

 If you are a smoker, it’s best to quit smoking before getting pregnant.
 Smoking during pregnancy can cause many problems for your baby, such as: